A small regular amount of gift- aided giving will help to maintain this parish resource for when you or others need it.

 We would like to hand St. James’ church in good order to the generations that follow, and ensure that the church remains open as a parish resource for all to use.

-Please consider a one-off gift or a legacy, and if you are a UK tax payer, by gift-aiding it we could benefit from a 25% tax rebate from Inland Revenue.
+Please consider a one-off gift or a legacy, and if you are a UK tax payer, by gift-aiding it we could benefit by an additional 25% from the Inland Revenue.
+The ‘Donate Now’ button on this page provides an easy way to donate on-line, or you could email our treasurer on email@example.com.

 To look at the fees that are charged for services, hover on the £ sign above.